-Sarojini Naidu was a famous poet, freedom fighter and great speaker of his era.
+Sarojini Naidu was a famous poet, freedom fighter, and great speaker of his era.
 She was also known by the name of Nightingale of India and India Kokila.
 She was the first woman president of the Indian National Congress.
 After independence, she became the first woman governor of Uttar Pradesh.

-Sarojini Naidu full name was Sarojini Chattopadhyaya, She was born on February 13, 1879.
+Sarojini Naidu’s full name was Sarojini Chattopadhyaya, She was born on February 13, 1879.
 His father, Aghornath Chattopadhyay, was a scientist and educationist.
 He founded Nizam College of Hyderabad.
 His mother Varada was a poetess and used to write poems in the Bengali language.

 Sarojini was the eldest of eight siblings.
-One of his brothers, Virendra Nath was revolutionary and a brother Haridranath poet, story writer and artist.
+One of his brothers, Virendra Nath was a revolutionary and a brother Haridranath poet, story writer, and artist.
 Sarojini Naidu was a highly acclaimed student and was fluent in Urdu, Telugu, English, Bengali, and Persian.
 At the young age of twelve, he passed the matriculation examination.
 He had secured first place in the Madras Presidency.

 His father wanted him to be a mathematician or a scientist, but his interest was in poetry.
-His poetry impressed Hyderabad’s Nizam Mir Mahbub Ali Khan who gave her a chance to study in first at King’s College London and later at Girton College, Cambridge.
+His poetry impressed Hyderabad’s Nizam Mir Mahbub Ali Khan who gave her a chance to study first at King’s College London and later at Girton College, Cambridge.

 At the age of 19 she was married to Paidipati Govindarajulu Naidu, a physician, the couple had four children Jayasurya, Padmaj, Randheer, and Leilaman.